 Please note that no two handle colours or patterns are ever the same as the natural properties of each wood block are unique and will absorb the colour dye differently.
 This will give each knife a beautiful unique look.

 All Sakai Kyuba kitchen knives set come in a handcrafted, minimalist European Oak wooden box with a delicate waxed finish.
-The box is wrapped in a Oishya signature illustration strip presenting the Onna Bugeisha – Japanese female warriors.
+The box is wrapped in a Oishya signature illustration strip featuring the Onna Bugeisha – Japanese female warriors.